Published on March 5, 2020 – Last Updated on May 11, 2022

-There are two main techniques that are easy for beginners to adopt.
+Two main techniques are easy for beginners to adopt.

 With mindfulness meditation, you are encouraged to observe your thoughts as they come into your mind.
 The intention is not to get caught up in the thought or make a judgment.
-Just simply notice the thought and let it go.
+Instead, notice the thought and let it go.

 Through this mindful practice, you begin to notice what your thoughts dwell on and how you feel.
-You also begin to notice if the thoughts are positive or negative.
+You also start to detect if the thoughts are positive or negative.
 With practice, you can learn to see these thoughts without judgment.
 This helps you develop an inner balance.

-You don’t have to always sit to do meditation.
-There are forms of meditation that require movements such as walking meditations, Tai chi, and qigong.
-Advanced meditators may also practice transformative meditation in which they envision negative events and through compassion reflect them back as positive.
+You don’t always have to sit to do meditation.
+There are forms of meditation that require movements, such as walking meditations, Tai chi, and qigong.
+Advanced meditators may also practice transformative meditation in which they envision adverse events and, through compassion, reflect them as positive.

 Guided Chakra Meditation for Beginners

-Do you feel the inner balance that comes with meditation but just aren’t sure how to get started?
-Guided chakra meditation for beginners is an easy way to begin your mental workout.
+Do you feel the inner balance that comes with meditation but aren’t sure how to get started?
+Guided chakra meditation for beginners is easy to begin your mental workout.

 This form of meditation involves seven energy centers in our body known as chakras.
 There are techniques to unblock each chakra and balance your energy system.

-There are seven main chakras starting from the base of our spine and ending at the crown of our head.
-Each chakra is associated with organs, glands, and colors along with other associations such as images and emotions.
-When each chakra is open and balanced we can function better mentally and physically.
+Seven main chakras start from the base of our spine and end at the crown of our head.
+Each chakra is associated with organs, glands, colors, and other associations such as images and emotions.
+When each chakra is open and balanced, we can function better mentally and physically.

-Another great resource is Jason Stephenson chakra alignment sleeping meditation which provides great visualizations for each chakra.
+Another great resource is Jason Stephenson chakra alignment sleeping meditation which provides excellent visualizations.